JoanaParreira/Age-Calculator/README.md

 I'm working on improving with the following features:

 - Implementing a choice of name for the users on a starting menu
-- Implementing new style buttons and banckgrounds, with CSS
+- Implementing new style button and background, with CSS
 - Add music and sound effects to make the experience more interactive